Making Vaccines: Process of Vaccine Development

 Once the vaccine begins to be distributed, additional studies occur.
 These studies are called Phase IV studies.
 Because some rare side effects may not have been detected in the Phase III trials, vaccine safety is continually monitored by the CDC.
 These studies take at least four forms:

-- First, the CDC will have certain health departments (usually in areas where there is a high occurrence of disease and hence, high vaccine distribution) monitor every person who receives the vaccine and report to it regularly.
+- First, the CDC will have certain health departments (usually in areas where there is a high occurrence of disease and hence, high vaccine distribution) monitor every person who receives the vaccine and report back regularly.

-- Second, the CDC monitors disease that is reported to every health department in the country, so they will see if there are any abnormal occurrences of disease after the vaccine is introduced and consider whether the two events may be related.
+- Second, the CDC monitors diseases that are reported to every health department in the country, so they will see if there are any abnormal occurrences of disease after the vaccine is introduced and consider whether the two events may be related.

 - Fourth, the Vaccine Safety DataLink (VSD) includes about 6 million people in six large HMOs on the West Coast to look at who did and did not receive the vaccine and answer safety questions.
 The VSD is one of the most effective post-licensure measures we have.